Little Malcolm: Soundtrack

+Harrison supplied incidental music for the soundtrack and, after being introduced to the duo Splinter by their manager Mal Evans, produced their song "Lonely Man" for inclusion in a pivotal scene.
+The soundtrack also featured the band Harpoon singing "Not With You".

+Release

 Once the Beatles' partnership had been formally dissolved, in January 1975, the film received a brief run in London's West End.
 In February 1983, Harrison donated his personal copy of Little Malcolm to a New York-based company for screening at a local film festival.